Exponential twist of probability measures: drift correction in term of a generalized gradient: Characterization of the exponential twist measure

+\end{enumerate} \end{coro} \begin{proof} We apply Lemma \ref{lemma:equivalenceProduct} with $\psi = v$.
+We remark that, if $\phi \in \shd(\P)$ then, under $\P$, the càdlàg modification $\Phi$ of $(\phi(t,X_t))$ is locally square integrable and therefore the càdlàg modification of $\phi(t,X_t) v(t,X_t)$, which is is indistinguishable of the process $\Phi_t V_t$ is therefore square integrable because the process $V$ defined in \eqref{eq:VD} is bounded.

+The result is then a direct consequence of Lemma \ref{lemma:equivalenceProduct}, the only thing to check being the linearity of $\Gamma^v$ which immediately follows from \eqref{eq:operatorGammaPsi} as $a^\P$ is linear. \end{proof}

-Consequently $M$ is a stochastic integral w.r.t. the martingale $D$, hence $M$ is a local martingale.
-Moreover, since it is the sum of a bounded process and a continuous adapted process (hence locally bounded), $M$ actually belongs to $\shh_{loc}^2(\P)$. \end{enumerate} \end{proof} Let us consider again the c\`adl\`ag process $V$ defined in \eqref{eq:VD}, which is a modification of $(v(t,X_t))$ by Proposition \ref{prop:MarkovMart}.
-The characterization of the probability measure $\Q^*$ defined in \eqref{eq:Qstar}, which is equivalent to the reference probability measure $\P$, as solution of a martingale problem naturally requires the use of Girsanov's theorem.
+Let us come back to the exponential twist measure $\Q$ defined in (\ref{eq:Qstar}), which is equivalent to the reference probability measure $\P$, as solution of a martingale problem naturally requires the use of Girsanov's theorem.
 Notice first that $D \in \shh_{loc}^2(\P)$ since it is a bounded martingale taking into account \eqref{eq:optimalDensity} and Hypothesis \ref{hyp:costFunctions}.
 In particular, for any $\shm \in \shh_{loc}^2(\P)$, $\langle \shm, D\rangle$ is well-defined under $\P$.
 Let us then recall the Girsanov's theorem in our context, see for example Theorem 3.11, Chapter III in \cite{JacodShiryaev} along with Proposition 3.5 item $(i)$, Chapter III in \cite{JacodShiryaev} for the positivity of $D$. \begin{theorem} (Girsanov).
 Let $\shm \in \shh_{loc}^2(\P)$.
-Under $\Q^*$ the process $D$ is strictly positive (up to indistinguishability) and the process $\shm - \int_0^\cdot \frac{1}{D_{r-}}d\langle \shm, D\rangle_r$ is a $\Q^*$-local martingale. \end{theorem} About the martingale problem verified by $\Q^*$, we need to specify the linear operator $a^{\Q^*}$ and its domain.
-For the moment let $\phi \in \shd(\P)$ and let us apply then Theorem \ref{th:girsa} to $\shm = M[\phi]$ so that we need to compute the bracket $\langle M[\phi],D \rangle$ in order to find the expression of $a^{\Q^*}(\phi)$.
-This, by \eqref{eq:MVTer} with $M = M[v]$, is equivalent to computing the bracket $\langle M[\phi], M[v] \rangle$.
-Indeed, since $D$ is strictly positive $\P$-a.s., the same holds for $V$ by \eqref{eq:VD}.
-By \eqref{eq:MVTer} we have
+Let $\Q$ defined as in (\ref{eq:Qstar}) and $D$ be the strictly positive càdlàg martingale introduced as in Notation \ref{not:MartD}.